The 12 Most Charming Small Towns in New Jersey

 But there’s nothing sleepy about Cranbury—just wait ‘till you hear about its annual Cranbury Day, a yearly celebration taking place the Saturday after Labor Day which features live music, local vendors and crafters as well an annual duck race (!).

 Where to stay: Pet-friendly modern rooms, an indoor pool and an outdoor fit pit make Townplace Suites by Marriott Cranbury South Brunswick a fine choice, and with rates currently under $100 per night, how could you go wrong?
+If you're looking for your own space, check out this private studio apartment available to rent.
+It's located on Main Street in the historic village of Cranbury.

 3. Montclair, NJ